Dark Storm: Exclusive PIPA offer direct from 1. Nat. Carenthan winner ‘Black National’

 I’m very excited about this pair of imports.
 Einstein has proven through two generations to produce winners, Ace birds on up through to the Federation level.
 His children are already producing winners and a 2nd AU ACE Ohio.
 He is one of the last babies to ever be sold from Myrtle Loft’s #1 breeder Eisenhower.
 I can count on one hand the number of children off Eisenhower in the U.S.

 The hen of this pair, Kastle Gold is one of the very last children of Golden Gaby to be sold by Mark Evans.
 Golden Gaby has proven to be a fantastic breeder at the highest levels and down through many generations.
 Mark Evans has declared that he will no longer be selling children from Golden Gaby, so I feel very fortunate to get one of the last.
 Kastle Gold, whose dam is the world-class Davina, is ridiculously strong and fierce and for quite a while I thought she was a cock.
 Children from this pair will be full of strength and vigor.
-Children from this pair are $800.
-(SOLD OUT: Earl Pearce x2)
+TWO Children from this pair are available at $800 each.
+(PENDING DEPOSIT: Earl Pearce x2)

 Check back for photos

 Impeckable (11 AU GHC 12732), a proven breeding son of the Perfect Pair and bred by John Marles, has joined the 2015 breeding season at Kastle Loft.
 This cock is a son of the Perfect Cock and grandson of Shadow.
 He is mated to Exchange Rate (14 GB C 300138) who is a grand daughter of Shadow and also a grand daughter of Eisenhower.
 Children from this pair are $600.
-(ONE BABY SOLD: Earl Pearce -h, ONE BABY STILL AVAILABLE)
+(PENDING DEPOSIT: Earl Pearce -h, ONE BABY STILL AVAILABLE)

 Blue Billy Pair